peterhartree/notes/src/people/index.md

 Most entries are quick notes written in minutes, not hours.
 I’m picking people fairly randomly as I feel motivated to write about them.

-If this project proves useful, I will improve the entries.
+If this exercise proves useful, I will improve the entries.

 <!-- You can see the changelog here, and get less than monthly updates by subscribing here. @TODO -->